Foreign relations of Israel: Saudi Arabia

 In 2005, Saudi Arabia announced the end of its ban on Israeli goods and services, mostly due to its application to the World Trade Organization, where one member country cannot have a total ban on another.
 However, As of August 2006, the Saudi boycott was not cancelled.

 In recent years, Saudi Arabia has changed its viewpoint concerning the validity of negotiating with Israel.
 It calls for Israel's withdrawal from territory occupied in June 1967 in order for peace with the Arab states; then-Crown Prince Abdullah extended a multilateral peace proposal based on withdrawal in 2002.
 At that time, Israel did not respond to the offer.
 In 2007 Saudi Arabia again officially supported a resolution of the Arab–Israeli conflict which supported a full right of Palestinian refugees to move to Israel, which generated more official negative reactions from Israeli authorities.

 Syria

-Syria's relations with Israel are very poor, due to the Israeli occupation of the Golan Heights and Syria's close ties with the anti-Israel militant group Hezbollah and with the Islamic Republic of Iran.
+Syria's relations with Israel are very poor, due to the Israeli occupation of the Golan Heights.
+Ba'athist Syria had close ties with the anti-Israel militant group Hezbollah and with the Islamic Republic of Iran.

 Since 2004, Syria has accepted the import of apples from farmers in the Golan Heights, territory that it claims, through the Quneitra crossing.
 This was a result of the ongoing Israeli refusal to accept apples from Golan farmers (reportedly due to over-supply), which led to a plea by the farmers to the Syrian government to accept their produce before it became spoiled in order to prevent economic collapse.
 In 2010, some 10,000 tons of apples grown by Druze farmers in the Golan Heights were sent to Syria.